 Upon detection of a physical failure, an ideal routing protocol should propagate the failure information through the network as quickly as possible, so that all the routers can recompute the shortest paths to the affected destinations.
-However this propagation takes time, and due to the distributed nature of distance-vector and path-vector algorithms.
+However this propagation takes time, and due to the distributed nature of distance-vector and path-vector algorithms. a router which has received the failure notification may not find the new best path, or even a valid path, at this time because the reachability information it received from its neighbors earlier may have been invalidated by the failure.
+Nevertheless when a router changes its paths, it will inform its neighbors about the new paths.
 If the new path is also invalid, packets following that path are likely to be lost.
 However if the new path is valid but sub-optimal, packets sent along that path have a good chance to reach their destinations.